 Focuses on the therapeutic action of medications and medication administration.
 Interactions with other medication, diet, and alternative therapy are examined related to client safety.
 Forty-five (45) didactic course hours and forty-five (45) practice hours.
 Spring.
-Prerequisite: NU 210 and NU 211.
+Prerequisite: NU 210 and NU 211, or consent of instructor.